davekilian/davekilian.github.com/_posts/2013-02-19-transformation-pipeline.markdown

 ### Screen Space

 Screen space is defined to make it easy to work with pixels.
-It is an entirely 2D space, with no notion of a $Z$ coordinate.
+It's a 2D space, with no $Z$ coordinate.

 Let $w$ and $h$ be with width and height of your display, in pixels.
 In screen space,